 Ownership of all items acquired with state, Research Foundation (RF) or UB Foundation (UBF) funds is vested with the respective entity and not the individual faculty or staff member.
 This includes items purchased:

-Departments must also ensure appropriate equipment management requirements are met.
+Departments must also ensure appropriate asset management requirements are met.

 The Allowable Use of Funds policy governs payment and reimbursement for food, beverage and related expenses associated with official university functions.
 Documentation is required to support and justify the business-related purpose of the expense.